Apply Now: First Year Students

 Reapplicants

-Those reapplying for admission are required to submit:
+Those reapplying for admission are required to submit a new application.
+Please see above application checklist.

-* The submission of an entirely new personal statement and an updated resume is strongly encouraged.
-Most applications made within the last four to five years should still be retained in our electronic archive, and will be pulled from the archive and matched to the new application form.
+• Applications made within the last four to five years should still be retained in the LSAC electronic archive, and will be pulled from the archive and matched to the applicant.
 A reapplicant is welcome to submit a new letter(s) of recommendation, although if the previously submitted recommendation(s) remains on file with LSAC, that is acceptable.

-• An addendum to the application summarizing their activities since the previous application was made.
-In lieu, updates may be made directly within the application, in applicable questions such as education, employment, etc.
+• Updates to activities since the previous application should be made directly within the new application, in applicable questions such as education, employment, etc.

 • $50 application fee (payable by major credit or debit card only; cash/checks/money orders not accepted).

-• If necessary, Credential Assembly Service registration should be renewed.
+• If necessary, Credential Assembly Service registration should be renewed and updated credentials should be submitted.